Porama6400/OpenFilter/filter/README.md

 #### Official Filters ####

+(to download use : **Right click -> Save link as...**)

-- **AntiPluginStealer.tbfp** : As it's name , It's use to protect your server from plugin stealer
+- [**AntiPluginStealer.tbfp**](https://raw.githubusercontent.com/UnnamedCheese/OpenFilter/master/filter/AntiHelp.tbfp) : As it's name , It's use to protect your server from plugin stealer
-- **AntiHelp.tbfp** : Recommend to use if you don't want to customize help command
+- [**AntiHelp.tbfp**](https://raw.githubusercontent.com/UnnamedCheese/OpenFilter/master/filter/AntiHelp.tbfp) : Recommend to use if you don't want to customize help command

 - **Test.tbfp** : Just for debugging , Not recommended to use